-“When Kaiser requested permission to buy 2.5 million tons of food, Churchill denied the request because his aim, in his own words was to ‘starve the whole population—men, women and children, old and young, wounded and sound—into submission.’
+“When Kaiser requested permission to buy 2.5 million tons of food, Churchill denied the request because his aim, in his own words was to ‘starve the whole population—men, women, and children, old and young, wounded and sound—into submission.’

-“On March 3, 1919, ‘four months after Germany had accepted an armistice and laid down her arms,’ Churchill told the House of Commons that, ‘We are enforcing the blockade with rigour, and Germany is very near starvation.”
+“On March 3, 1919, ‘four months after Germany had accepted an armistice and laid down her arms,’ Churchill told the House of Commons that, ‘We are enforcing the blockade with rigor, and Germany is very near starvation.”

-Churchill ended up starving millions Germans, and at least 863,000 of them ended up dying because of the blockade.
+Churchill ended up starving millions of Germans, and at least 863,000 of them ended up dying because of the blockade.
 On April 9, 1915, the Germans sunk the French steamer, the Sussex, and two Americans died.
 Wilson, of course, was indignant.